Secure Cooperative Regenerating Codes for Distributed Storage Systems: System Model and Preliminaries

 \subsection{Cooperative repair in DSS}

 In most of the studies on DSS, exact repair for regenerating codes is analyzed in the context of single node failure.
 However, it is not uncommon to see simultaneous multiple node failures in storage networks, especially for large ones.
-The basic setup involves the simultaneous repair of $t$ (possibly greater than one) failed nodes.
+The basic setup involves the simultaneous repair of $t$ (greater than one) failed nodes.
 After the failure of $t$ storage nodes, the same number of newcomer nodes are introduced to the system.
-Each such node contacts to $d$ live storage nodes and downloads $\beta$ symbols from each of these nodes.
-In addition, utilizing a cooperative approach, each newcomer node also contacts other nodes being under repair and downloads $\beta'$ symbols from each other node.
+Each newcomer node connects to $d$ arbitrary live storage nodes and downloads $\beta$ symbols from each of these nodes.
+In addition, utilizing a cooperative approach, each newcomer node also contacts other newcomer nodes involved in node repair process and downloads $\beta'$ symbols from each of these nodes.
 Hence, the total repair cost is given by

-Each newcomer node, to repair the $i$-th node of the original network, uses these $d\beta+(t-1)\beta'$ number of downloaded symbols to regenerate $\alpha$ symbols, $\mathbf{x}_i$, and stores these symbols.
-This exact repair process preserves the MDS property, i.e., data stored on any $k$ nodes (potentially including the nodes that are repaired) allows the original file $\fv$ to be reconstructed.
+Each newcomer node, to repair the $i$th node of the original network, uses these $d\beta+(t-1)\beta'$ number of downloaded symbols to regenerate $\alpha$ symbols, $\mathbf{x}_i$, and stores these symbols.
+The $t$ nodes simultaneously repaired in a cooperative manner constitute a repair group.

+This exact repair process preserves the `$k$ out of $n$ property', i.e., data stored on any $k$ nodes (potentially including the nodes that are repaired) allows the original file $\fv$ to be reconstructed.
 See Fig.~\ref{fig:FlowGraph1}.

 We remark that, as also argued in~\cite{Wang:Exact12}, $d\geq k$ can be assumed without loss of generality.
-(Earlier papers on the subject assumed $d\geq k$ case, and noted that this is assumed for simplicity.
+(Earlier papers on the subject assumed $d\geq k$ for simplicity.
 See, e.g.,~\cite{Shum:Cooperative11,Shum:Exact11,LeScouarnec:Exact12, Jiekak:CROSS12,Shum:Cooperative12}.)
 Remarkably, if $d<k$, a data collector can reconstruct the whole file by contacting only $d$ nodes, as from these nodes the other nodes can be repaired in groups of size $t$.
 Thus, any $(n,k,d)$ code with $d<k$ can be reduced to $(n,k'=d,d)$ code.
 Therefore, without loss of generality, we will assume $d\geq k$.